bendoujanna/alu_regex-data-extraction-bendoujanna/README.md

-**alu_regex-data-extraction-bendoujanna**
+****alu_regex-data-extraction-bendoujanna****

 **Project overview**

-As software engineers, we have to be able to extract from a thousand of documents the exact data that we need.
+As software engineers, we have to be able to extract from a thousand of documents the exact data we need.
 This program read through files and extract data types using regular expressions.
-For this assignment, I focused on four data types:
+For this assignment, I focused on five (5) data types:

 -Email adresses

 -URLs

 -Phone numbers in three formats

 -Credit card numbers in two formats

+-Hashtags

 It's entirely built in **python** and does not need any external libraries apart from the standard "re" module (already imported in the main python file)

-This is part of the Regex Onboarding Hackathon formative assignment at ALU, the African Leadership University.
+This is part of the Regex Onboarding Hackathon formative assignment at the African Leadership University.
 The task is to choose at least four data types, write regex patterns to match them, and then write a program that would read test files and extract the matching data.